ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Full Game:** A complete game that continues until one team (in 4-player mode) or one player (in 3-player mode) loses all their stakes.
 *   **Honors:** A bid made during the first bidding round that *exceeds* 18 (3-Player) or *exceeds* 20 (4-Player), carrying specific scoring implications if it becomes the final contract.
 *   **Lead:** To play the first card to a trick.
-*   **Original Starting Bidder:** The player to the dealer's right, who starts the bidding and leads the first trick.
+*   **Original Starting Bidder:** The player to the dealer's left, who starts the bidding and leads the first trick.
 This player becomes the dealer for the next round.
 *   **Plain Suit:** Any suit that is not the trump suit.
 *   **Round:** A complete cycle of gameplay for one deal, consisting of dealing, two bidding phases, playing all 8 tricks, and scoring for that deal.
 *   **Ruff / Trump (verb):** To play a trump card on a trick when a plain suit was led and the player cannot follow suit.
 *   **Stakes:** The units of money or points that players exchange based on the outcome of each round.
 A full game continues until one team or player loses all their stakes.
 *   **Trick:** One instance of play where each player plays a single card.
 A full round consists of 8 tricks.
-*   **Trump Suit:** The suit chosen by the Declarer that outranks all other suits for the round.
+*   **Trump Suit:** The suit chosen by the Declarer.
+Once revealed, it outranks all other suits for the round.
+Until revealed, cards of the trump suit have no special superiority and are treated exactly the same as any plain suit card.